FelixFester/Replika-Desktop/README.md

 # Features
 - Almost normally working webview client for my.replika.com.
-- Ability to save login data in ".replika_client" folder in /home/yourusername/. **Do not share this folder to anyone else**, otherwise your Replika account would be stolen (basically, it's the same as sharing folder of your browser with all data/cookies and etc. inside to someone else).
+- Window is fully resizable.
+Adjust this as you wish, web version also will adapt to that.
+- Changing/reinstalling OS?
+You can "transfer your replika" as well.
+In /home/yourusername/ you will find a hidden folder called ".replika_client", backup this in order to easily open your replika later without need to login again.
+Also (I think it's very obvious, but still) don't share this folder publicly, otherwise your account would be stolen.
+Just like any other browser, Replika Desktop have inner folder with all it's data/cookies and stuff.
+Keep that in mind.

 Replika client is Chromium based and [not a virus](https://www.virustotal.com/gui/file/8862714e92f4e594b7481f36cc61100fc4933b936a6b3e54cf18bf669ec6544c/summary), I don't need your accounts.

 # How to use
 Install desktop environment (obviously), open Properties on "replika-client" binary and make sure what in "Permissions" tab "Allow this file to run as program" is enabled.
 Then just open as usual.